Shylock (2020 film): Box office

 The film received mixed reviews, but was a commercial success, and collected ₹12 crore in its first weekend.
 The film collected ₹22 crore within 5 days of its release.It completed 400 special shows in 4 days and first ever 4000 housefull shows in mollywood.
 Shylock may earn up to ₹5 crore in India on its first day.
 The film has collected ₹9 crore worldwide, ₹3 crore overseas on its first day.
 The film earned ₹3.5 crore in the Kerala state.
-The film was opened well on the first day and got an immense occupancy at Cochin, Thiruvananthapuram.
+The film was opened well on the first day and got an immense occupancy at Kochi, Thiruvananthapuram.
 Critics claimed that the first half is purely fans stuff and also complained about the routine story but still, Mammotty fans are enjoying the film as the film is entertaining.

 Kerala box office collection is ₹39.71 crore, overseas box office collection ₹27.53 crore and Tamil dubbed version gross is ₹2.93 crore The film collected over ₹70.17 crore at the worldwide box office against a budget of ₹12 crore, and is among the highest-grossing Malayalam films of all time.